OSRIC

 - Sphinx, Crio- - A winged lion with the head of a ram

-- Spider, Giant Water - Giant spiders that build underwater lairs with air-filled web-sacs
+- Spider, Giant Water - Semi-intelligent creatures that make underwater lairs and breathe air

 - Spider, Huge - Large web-building spiders that ensnare prey like their tiny cousins